How To Become A Home Inspector In Massachusetts: 6 Steps

 Pro Tip:

-General liability insurance policies cost small businesses around $40 per month, on average.
+On average, general liability insurance policies cost small businesses around $40 per month.
 To get the best rate possible, we recommend speaking with a licensed agent who has worked with other home inspectors in Massachusetts.

 Step 5: Send In Your Home Inspector Application And Fee

-After you pass the National Home Inspector Exam, you must submit an official application along with a $225 fee.
-The application, along with application instructions and fee information, can be found on the official Massachusetts government website.
-To send in your application to the Board of Registration of home inspectors, you can mail your application to the following address:
+After passing the National Home Inspector Exam, you must submit an official application and a $225 fee.
+The application, instructions, and fee information can be found on the official Massachusetts government website.
+To send in your application to the Board of Registration of Home Inspectors, you can mail your application to the following address:

 1000 Washington St., 7th Floor